- Top Crossbows of 2017: Comparison Table

 First of all, what is a crossbow?
 In general, crossbow design is similar to bows (both recurve and compound).
 Crossbows also have a curved shape but they are used horizontally as opposed to the more common method of using the longbow vertically (although there are some modern crossbows that are also vertical).
 A crossbow is attached to a wooden body called a tiller or stock that holds the arrow in place whereas the nut or catch holds the string.
 There are also a number of accessories and improvements in modern crossbow technologies – protective crossbow cases, cams, adjustable scopes, crossbow slings, advanced material limbs to name a few, plus a wide selection of crossbow bolts (quarrels) and hunting broadheads.
 Additionally, there is a different type of crossbows – different mainly in size – pistol crossbows.

 There are two main types of crossbows, both with their unique advantages and disadvantages.
 The first type is the compound crossbow, which has shorter limbs and is easier to handle.
 The second type is the recurve crossbows.
 It is important to realize that recurve crossbows are directly descended from their historic counterparts, whereas compound crossbows are in many hobbyists’ opinion a technological improvement to the original crossbow design.
-Recurve simply means that the limbs are facing away from the shooter, compound crossbows however utilize cams that have been appended to the original crossbow design, allowing one to draw the bow easier.
+Recurve simply means that the limbs are facing away from the shooter, compound crossbows, however, utilize cams that have been appended to the original crossbow design, allowing one to draw the bow easier.
 In addition, the cocking mechanism makes it easier for the user to draw.
 The cam system enables the compound crossbow to store more energy, thus making the bow more powerful.
 This design in the compound crossbow allows it to propel its projectiles at higher speeds.

 Compound crossbows are more powerful than recurve ones since compounds launch bolts faster.
 For obvious reasons, more power is better than less power when you are hunting big game.
-However, compounds are often heavier than recurves making it harder to carry them around during an all-day hunting trips.
+However, compounds are often heavier than recurves making it harder to carry them around during an all-day hunting trip.
 Also, compounds generate somewhat louder noises which may make it harder to surprise prey.

-Compounds also need much more maintenance than recurve crossbows since they contain more mechanical parts that are prone to getting worn out or broken.
+Compounds also need much more maintenance than recurve crossbows since they contain more mechanical parts that are prone to get worn out or broken.
 Furthermore, when the string breaks on a compound, a bow press is needed which can cost you around $50 to $500 depending on the bow press.
 You won’t have to face the same expenses with recurves.
-Recurves on the other hand are lighter than compound ones but do produce less power, though the difference can be only slight.
+Recurves, on the other hand, are lighter than compound ones but do produce less power, though the difference can be only slight.
 Recurve type crossbows also do not possess a cocking mechanism and cocking them requires a bit of physical strength, so more powerful versions may not always be suitable for smaller frame women and children.

 Overall, both compound and recurve types of crossbows have different strengths and weakness, but if you are amateur or beginner, then a recurve might be the ideal option for you especially since they are less expensive than their counterparts, but if you want more power, then opt for the compound crossbow.